HydrefLab/laravel-adr/README.md

 ## Conventions

 I prefer _convention over configuration_ approach, therefore this package utilizes some conventions that come from Laravel.

-These conventions are used by console generator command.
+**Presented conventions are used by routing and console elements.**

 ### Naming

 All actions should have `Action` postfix added to the class (and file) name, for example `ShowUsersAction`.

-All responder should have `Responder` postfix added to the class (and file) name, for example `ShowUsersActionResponder`.
+All responders should have `Responder` postfix added to the class (and file) name, for example `ShowUsersActionResponder`.

 ### File placement

-All actions should be placed in `app/Http/Actions` folder (similar to controllers).
+All actions should be placed in `app/Http/Actions` folder.

 All responders should be placed in `app/Http/Responders` folder.